CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

         :-------------------------:

-The internals of an open game consists of one or more _Lines_.
-Each line consists of five fields.
+The internals of an open game consists of one or more _LineBlocks_.
+Each LineBlock consists of five fields.
 It is not accidental that the internal structure closely resembles the outer structure.
 There are also four input/output fields.

 NOTE: For the compiler to work, the order of the fields must be kept intact.
 For instance, `operation` has to preceed `returns`.
 However, fields are optional.
 That is, if, for instance, there is no input, one ignore that field.

 Recall that our goal is to model each component as a possible standalone open game which can be connected.
-The main difference between the outer and inner layer is that the each Line requires an operation field.
+The main difference between the outer and inner layer is that each LineBlock requires an _operation field_.
 This is where information is actually transformed or generated.
 We will see several canonical operations that one can use.
-This includes, as depicted in the box above, a decision operator which -- given some possible prior observation, an action space (a list of possible actions to take), and information that is returned (his payoff) -- models a single agent who chooses an action.
+This includes, as depicted in the box above, a decision operator which -- given some possible prior observation, an action space (i.e. a list of possible actions to take), and information that is returned (his payoff) -- models a single agent who chooses an action.

 What action?
 For now, you can think about the agent maximizing his expected payoffs.
 In principle, we can also consider other decision criteria.
 But for simplicity, we will stick to the maximization for now.

 It is crucial to realize that there is a "gap" between the decision operation and the return field.
 When we speak of maximization of payoffs, the objective function is typically a payoff function.
 Yet, you may wonder: In a strategic situation the decisions of others matter.
 Otherwise, what is the whole point, right?

-But as indicated above with `(...)` in the returns field, the payoff function can rely on other inputs from outside that single line, e.g. another player making a move.
+But as indicated above with `(...)` in the returns field, the payoff function can rely on other inputs from outside that single LineBlock, e.g. another player making a move.

 It is your task as a modeller to make this dependency explicit.
 The compiler in the back then takes care of threading the needed information together.
 This also gives you a first rule of thumb how to approach modelling in our language.
 Whenever there needs to be an explicit modelling of decisions, payoffs etc., you will typically model that parts in terms of the internals of a game.